makersacademy/chitter-challenge/README.md

 * Makers sign up to chitter with their email, password, name and a username (e.g. samm@makersacademy.com, password123, Sam Morgan, sjmog).
 * The username and email are unique.
 * Peeps (posts to chitter) have the name of the maker and their user handle.
-* Your README should indicate the technologies used, and give instructions on how to install and run the tests.

 Bonus:
 -----

 If you have time you can implement the following:

-* In order to start a conversation as a maker I want to reply to a peep from another maker.

-And/Or:

 * Work on the CSS to make it look good.